Zenovak/Zenovak/README.md

 Please email me, officially, for my CV

 # Verification of ownership
-If you receive a copy of my CV, you can verify me using the key provided inside the document
+If you receive a copy a CV pointing here, you can verify me using the key provided inside the document.
+You can use a tool such as https://www.devglan.com/online-tools/rsa-encryption-decryption to decrypt the following:

 ```
-kKXsKHfF73JXHdaWWl9dATI0cJYDgE98NSf23plMCCmrXVcVpS84uPQh+WuSFp6XfFqgrMvXdlE0B1zSwBbErA==
+E+DBCex+ZkRd7OUq5pMg+QXe1X2UqN/yKDz0g/UO95AAaY0Zm4ZpRmVYQ2fic2uY7gZK2SBN40EZLKlAoyu6jQ==
 ```